College and Major Requirements

 College of Engineering

-In addition to the required math and science courses, all Engineering students take introductory engineering courses during the first year.
+In addition to the required math and science courses, all Engineering students will take two engineering-focused courses: EG 10117: Engineering Design in the fall semester and EG 10118: Engineering Programming in the spring semester:

 Keough School of Global Affairs